openvinotoolkit/training_extensions/docs/source/guide/get_started/quick_start_guide/cli_commands.rst

 .. code-block::

-    (otx) ...$ otx train SSD --train-data-roots <path/to/train/root> --val-data-roots <path/to/val/root> params --learning_parameters.batch_size 16 --learning_parameters.learning_rate 0.001
+    (otx) ...$ otx train SSD --train-data-roots <path/to/train/root> \
+                             --val-data-roots <path/to/val/root> \
+                             params \
+                             --learning_parameters.batch_size 16 \
+                             --learning_parameters.learning_rate 0.001

 As can be seen from the parameters list, the model can be trained using multiple GPUs.
-To do so, you simply need to specify a comma-separated list of GPU indices after the `--gpus` argument.
-The model will then be trained using distributed data parallel with the GPUs you have specified.
+To do so, you simply need to specify a comma-separated list of GPU indices after the ``--gpus`` argument.
+It will start the distributed data-parallel training with the GPUs you have specified.

 .. note::